HL7/cqf-measures/pages/measure-conformance.md

 A Measure document representing a continuous variable measure will include one or more population criteria sections as described in Table 2-1.

-In addition, it will also include at least one measure-observation criteria.
+In addition, it will also include at least one measure-observation criterion.
 The semantics of these components are unchanged from the base [Measure]({{site.data.fhir.path}}measure.html) specification.
 For measure-observation criteria, two extensions are used to ensure implementability:

 1. aggregateMethod: This extension defines the method used to aggregate the measure observations defined by the criteria
 2. criteriaReference: This extension is used to indicate which population should be used as the source for the measure observations.
 This extension is used in cases where there may be multiple initial populations in a single group (such as a Ratio measure).